 Does Perfume Expire?
 Understanding The Shelf Life Of Your Scents

-This is a question we hear all the time.
+At Scentories, we often get asked this question: does perfume expire?
 It is a completely valid concern.
 You invest in a beautiful, high-quality fragrance.
 Naturally, you want it to last forever.

 The short answer is, unfortunately, yes, perfume does expire.
 But don’t panic!
 It’s not like milk going sour overnight.

-Fragrance is made up of volatile organic compounds.
+Organic molecules that are volatile make up fragrance.
 Over time, these compounds react with their environment.
 This process changes the scent you fell in love with.

 Understanding this shelf life is key.
 It helps you preserve your precious collection.
-We are here to walk you through everything.
+We are available to guide you through every step of the process.

 When Does Perfume Expire?